tobek/headsoak/notes.md

     - warning somewhere: Be careful of infinite loops.
 If this tag "a" function adds or removes a tag from a note, that note is run through all tag functions again (in case some tag "b" function would classify differently based on added/removed tag).
 If tag "a" functions returns a *different* answer in its second run, an infinite loop is possible.
         - ugh example maybe with two tags "has more than 3" and "has less than 4" or something where they keep changing each other
         - "untagged" is a great example - it'll add, then remove, then add...
+- wrap all firebase calls with something that has a default CB with message for failure, logs the error upstream, etc.

 ##### bits and bugs